 - Start by sauteeing the onion.
 Once it's soft, add the garlic, carrots and celery, and let them sweat for about one minute or so

-- Add the minced beef, and keep stirring until the meat in no longer pink
+- Add the minced beef, and keep stirring until the meat until brown

 - Once the chopped tomatoes are added, leave it to cook until it thickens into a nice sauce